stumash/Algorithm_Notes/greedy/mst/mst.md

 End Algorithm
 ~~~

 One quick implementation detail: There's a special data structure called an *indexed priority queue* that let's us have $O(1)$ lookup time for any value in the priority queue.
-Basically you just keep a Map of (node, node's entry in priority queue) running at all times.
-Basically it's just a priotiry queue + map.
+It's just like a regular priority queue but you also keep a Map of (node, node's entry in priority queue) running at all times so you can do lookups in the queue in $O(n)$.
+Basically it's just a priotiry queue with a map of its values being maintained at the same time.

 ## Kruskal's Algorithm for MST-Building